 In February 2013, the client received a grant to construct an urban run-off treatment system to re-use creek water and non-potable water from a nearby golf course.
-The goal was to design a fully automated system to remove sediments and achieve a substantial reduction in TSS.
-The design-build project was awarded to Clear Creek Systems, Inc.
+The goal was to design a fully automated system to remove sediments and achieve a substantial reduction in TDS.
+The design-build project was awarded to Clear Creek Systems.

 Clear Creek designed a multi-stage approach, dependent upon whether influent water was from the creek or the re-use structure.
 Creek water first ran through turbo-cyclones to remove heavy to medium particles, ultrafiltration for small to fine particles, reverse osmosis for polishing, followed by a de-carbonator to remove residual chlorine.
 Water from the re-use structure bypassed the turbo cyclone stage.
 All stages including automated chemical dosing, automated backwash functions, level sensors, pressure gauges, and flow sensors were controlled by an advanced PLC program.